Who can apply for subsidized housing?

 - The first priority is for victims of domestic abuse

 - The second priority is for the terminally ill and is reserved for applicants who have less than two years to live.
 Recognizing this priority is optional for housing providers.
+The City of Toronto recognizes this right and you can complete and submit a Request for Priority for Terminally Ill Applicants here.

 - The third priority is for over-housed tenants in subsidized housing.
 Tenants who are housed in a unit that is larger than the unit they qualify for under the provincial occupancy standards are required to move into a unit size they qualify for.